MrDalo/frontend-testing-framework/README.md

 - Theming or styling changes

 **Folder & File Structure**
 Store visual tests in a `/tests/visual-tests/` folder, or integrate them with your existing Cypress E2E tests.
-Name you test file like `<name-of-test>.visual.test.ts`.
+Name you test file like `<name-of-test>.visual.test.tsx`.

 **How to Run**